 The same strategy, that is, promoting through your YouTube channel, can also be done if you’re selling from your own website.
 YouTube can be a bit more forgiving if you link to your own website as opposed to affiliate websites.

 6. Licensing out your recipe

-If you happen to stumble upon an awesome recipe or recipes, you can actually benefit more from it aside from making yourself these delicious brews.
+If you happen to concoct an awesome recipe or recipes, you can actually benefit more from it aside from making yourself these delicious brews.